Mahmood Opens Up About Personal Growth and Artistic Evolution Since the Pandemic

 In our last interview, you mentioned some R&B influences in your music, do you feel that multiple genres impact your music style?

 Yeah, also a lot of Spanish music.
-I didn’t used to listen to Spanish music before but in the last two years I used to listen to a lot of Spanish music.
-I think that something influenced my music and my way to write songs.
+I didn’t use to listen to Spanish music before, but in the last two years I used to listen to a lot of Spanish music.
+I think that something influenced my music and my way of writing songs.